SAMMISolutions/docs/doc_posts/_getting-started/data-backup.md

 ---

 #### Auto Update LioranBoard
 LioranBoard 2 comes with an auto-updater that allows you to update or verify the Receiver, Stream Deck and Transmitter.
-While LioranBoard is running, right-click on the LioranBoard 2 icon in your taskbar and select 'Check for Updates'.
+While LioranBoard is running, right-click on the LioranBoard 2 icon in your system tray and select 'Check for Updates'.

 If there are updates available, you will be able to update or verify the LioranBoard 2 components to make sure you are on the latest version.